Fast differentiation of hyperbolic chaos: Removing distributional derivatives and Expanding the unstable divergence

-\nax{ SRB measure is the weak limit of pushing-forward the Lebesgue measure.
+The SRB measure is the weak limit of pushing-forward the Lebesgue measure.
 Roughly speaking, pushing-forward is like a matrix multiplication.
-Hence, by the Leibniz rule, the measure change term, $X^u(\sigma)/\sigma$, can be expanded into an infinite summation, with detailed formula given below. }
+Hence, by the Leibniz rule, the measure change term, $X^u(\sigma)/\sigma$, can be expanded to an infinite summation given below.